-- 1. Community Trust The City conducted business with transparency and good faith.
-The Board of Public Utilities recommended City Council to declare 7270 Bodewin Court as surplus ensuring the declaration is based on sound policy and that the transaction is inclusive of reliable market data.
+- 1. Community Trust The City negotiated this transaction with transparency and in good faith.
+The Board of Public Utilities recommended City Council to declare 7270 Bodewin Court as surplus, ensuring the declaration is based on sound policy and that the transaction is inclusive of reliable market data.
 The City also provided two opportunities for public engagement between the Board of Public Utilities meeting and the City Council meeting.
-These meetings provided a space for the public to attend, inquire, and comment on the disposition process. - 2.
-Equity The City acted with inclusion, to ensure equal access to the opportunity.
-Through the Assembly Bill 1486 surplus disposition process, both affordable housing developers along with other local public agencies were notified of the availability of the property.
-With the City receiving no interest, the ability for the public to acquire the subject parcel was equitable to all members of the community. - 3.
-Fiscal Responsibility The disposition of the subject parcel is fiscally responsible as it mitigates annual maintenance costs and reduces the City's exposure to losses.
-Additionally, it adds revenue to the Riverside Public Utilities Sale of Land and Buildings Account and will generate property tax revenue to the General Fund by placing the now exempt tax status back onto the County Assessor's tax roll for both land and improvements upon completion of construction. - 4.
-Innovation The disposition of the subject parcel is in alignment with the zoning requirements of the surrounding area and demonstrates that Riverside is inventive and timely in meeting the changing needs of the community and prepares for the future through collaborative partnerships and adaptive processes. - 5.
-Sustainability & Resiliency Disposing of the subject parcel allows Riverside to continue with sustainable residential development without compromising the needs of the future and ensuring the City's capacity to preserve, adapt and grow during good and difficult times ahead.
+These meetings provided a space for the public to attend, inquire, and comment on the disposition process. - Equity The City acted with inclusion to ensure equal access to the opportunity.
+Through the Assembly Bill 1486 surplus disposition process, both affordable housing developers along with other local public agencies were notified of the availability of the Property.
+With the City receiving no interest, the ability for the public to acquire the Property was equitable to all members of the community. - 3.
+Fiscal Responsibility The disposition of the Property is fiscally responsible as it mitigates annual maintenance costs and reduces the City's exposure to losses.
+Additionally, it adds revenue to the Riverside Public Utilities Sale of Land and Buildings Account and will generate property tax revenue to the General Fund by placing the Property back onto the County Assessor's tax roll for both land and improvements upon completion of construction. - 4.
+Innovation The disposition of the Property is in alignment with the zoning requirements of the surrounding area and demonstrates that Riverside is inventive and timely in meeting the changing needs of the community and prepares for the future through collaborative partnerships and adaptive processes. - 5.
+Sustainability & Resiliency Disposing of the Property allows Riverside to continue with sustainable residential development without compromising the needs of the future and ensuring the City's capacity to preserve, adapt, and grow during good and difficult times ahead.